gonzalorecio/MNIST-latent-representations/README.md

 # tensorflow-mnist-manifolds

 Exploration of different dimensionality reduction techniques on the MNIST dataset.
-The objective is to reduce MNIST data samples to a 2-dimensional representation and analyze the new representation among several appreaches:
+The objective is to reduce MNIST data samples to a 2-dimensional representation and analyze the obtained new representations using several appreaches:
  - Variational AutoEncoders (VAE)
- - Dense NN and CNN classifiers
+ - Dense NN and CNN classifiers (with 2-neuron bottleneck)
  - Linear approaches: PCA, LDA
  - Non-linear approaches: UMAP, t-SNE